SymbioticLab/Oort/training/README.md

 python manager.py submit configs/openimage/conf.yml
 ```

 After the experiments finishes, you can find `training_perf` of both experiment on master node's `log_path`.
-For example, if default config is used, `training_perf`s is avaliable at `Kuiper/training/evals/logs/resnet34_kuiper/{time_stamp}/aggregator`.
+For example, if default config is used, `training_perf`s is available at `Kuiper/training/evals/logs/openimage_kuiper/{time_stamp}/aggregator/`.
 Run the following command to plot the figure:
 ```
-python plot_perf.py [path_to_training_perf_random] [path_to_training_perf_kuiper]
+python plot_perf.py [path_to_training_perf_random/training_perf] [path_to_training_perf_kuiper/training_perf]
 ```

-This will a produce plot close to Figure 11(b) `Kuiper/figure/ref/figure12b.pdf` on page 10 of the paper.
+This will a produce plot close to Figure 11(b) on page 10 of the paper.
 You might notice some variation compared to the original figure due to randomness of the experiments.

 ## Performance breakdown (Figure 12)